Previous Post: Day 12 – Japanese Base Camp To Khumjungar High Camp

 It was another sunny and windless morning; we would have more great weather all morning as we put in probably our longest single day of the trek.
-We set off about 6:45 and would reach the Pass between 9:30 and 10 and then spend the next five hours or so walking down the lateral moraine of the Bhatchauk Glacier to the third and last of the regularly used campsites about 1000 meters below Saribung La.
+We set off about 6:45 and would reach the Pass between 9:30 and 10 and then spend the next five hours or so walking down the lateral moraine of the Bhatchauk Glacier to the third and last of the regularly used campsites, the one about 1000 meters below Saribung La.
 But first – getting to the pass!

 We followed the thin strip of moraine you see in the images above and below to the base of the rock face.

 The first notable landmark we passed is De Hults Pass, the gap you see in the image below between the Kumlung Himal massif and Sonam Himal (6225).
 Given the presence of this one European name in this corner of Nepal, I wondered who De Hults was and how his name got to be chosen.
 An American Alpine Journal article by Paulo Grobel and translated by Todd Miller answered the question – and more!

 During a previous trip to Phu, I learned an amazing story about Alfred de Hults, a passionate hunter who visited Nepal in the early 1950s.
 Later, thanks to de Hults’s grandson Luc-Emmannuel, we were able to get in touch with Alfred and his family in Belgium.
 Here is what he told us.